-- 47. The School follows procedures for dealing with allegations against staff (and volunteers who work with children) that aim to strike a balance between the need to protect children from abuse and the need to protect staff and volunteers from malicious or unfounded allegations.
+- 48. The School follows procedures for dealing with allegations against staff (and volunteers who work with children) that aim to strike a balance between the need to protect children from abuse and the need to protect staff and volunteers from malicious or unfounded allegations.
 These procedures follow the guidance in Working Together to Safeguard Children and also from the RBWM Child Protection/Safeguarding Procedures.
-Full consideration will be given to all the options, subject to the need to ensure the safety and welfare of the pupils or pupil concerned. - 48.
-Where an allegation or complaint is made against the Designated Safeguarding Lead, the matter will be reported immediately to the Headteacher.
-Where an allegation or complaint is made against the Headteacher, the person receiving the allegation should immediately inform the Chair of Governors, or in his or her absence the Vice Chair, without first notifying the Headteacher. - 49.
+Full consideration will be given to all the options, subject to the need to ensure the safety and welfare of the pupils or pupil concerned.
+Transferrable risk will also, be carefully considered; where an incident outside school could have an impact on suitability to work with children.
+For example, if a member of staff is involved in domestic violence at home. - 49.
+Where an allegation or complaint is made against the Headteacher, the person receiving the allegation should immediately inform the Chair of Governors, or in his or her absence, the Vice Chair. - 50.
 Staff should be aware of how to reduce the likelihood that their behaviour and actions might place pupils or themselves at risk of harm or of allegations of harm.
-They should read the DFE document 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings 2015'. - 50.
-If the School ceases to use the services of a member of staff (or a governor or volunteer) because that person has engaged in conduct that harmed (or is likely to harm) a child, or if they otherwise pose a risk of harm to a child, a compromise agreement will not be used and there will be a prompt and detailed report to the Disclosure and Barring Service.
-Any such incidents will be followed by a review of the safeguarding procedures within the School, with a report being presented to the Governors without delay.
+They should read the DFE document Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings 2019. - 51.
+If the school ceases to use the services of a member of staff (or a governor or volunteer) because that person has engaged in conduct that harmed (or is likely to harm) a child, or if they otherwise pose a risk of harm to a child, a compromise agreement will not be used and there will be a prompt and detailed report to the Disclosure and Barring Service.
+Any such incidents will be followed by a review of the safeguarding procedures within the school, with a report being presented to the Governors without delay. - 52.
+If an allegation against a member of staff is found to have been malicious it will be removed from personnel records.
+Then on a case by case basis if an allegation is not substantiated, is unfounded or malicious, the decision will be made as to whether it will be referred to in any employment reference.